season-7/Animatorske/README.md

 # Animatorske

-This is a website based on Animations
+This is an animations website, showing animations for text, images and website elements.